 I am teaching Distributed and Operating Systems (Compsci 677) in Spring 2024.

 I have become more selective in my external professional service due to my internal role as Associate Dean.

-I am serving as General Co-chair of ACM/IEEE IoTDI 2020.
-I recently co-chaired ACM/IEEE IoTDI 2019 and ACM APSys 2017.
+I am serving as the Co-chair of ACM SIGEnergy Workshop on Societal Decarbonization (SoDec'24).
 Previously, I have served as Program Chair or General Chair for sixteen conferences and workshops.
 Here is a list of conferences I have chaired.

 I have served or am serving on the editorial boards of ACM Transactions on IOT (TIOT), ACM Modeling and Performance Evaluation of Computing Systems (TOMPECS), ACM Transactions on the Web (TWEB), Springer Multimedia Systems, Sustainable Energy, Grids and Networks, PeerJ Computer Science.
-I serve as the Chair of the ACM Emerging Interest Group on Energy (EIG-Energy) and have previously served on the Steering Committee of ACM e-Energy, ACM BuildSys and IEEE Trans. on Mobile Computing.
+I have previously served on the Steering Committee of ACM e-Energy, ACM BuildSys and IEEE Trans. on Mobile Computing.